Current as of: September 17, 2025 - 10:31

 This trip is graded Activity Level 3 (Moderate).
 For more on our trip gradings, visit our Activity Level Guidelines page.

-There are some ladders to climb while walking in the Drakensberg.
+Ladders: There are some ladders to climb while walking in the Drakensberg.
 The ladders are in two stretches, a longer one (about 100ft/30m) and a shorter one(about 50ft/15m).
-Neither are quite vertical and they are metal ladders with thick, square edged footholds and comfortable handholds.
-While they’re not particularly physically challenging they can constitute a slight mental challenge to some – but one that is worthwhile for the incredible views from the top of the escarpment.
-The guides are extremely experienced in taking our clients up and down these ladders and are always happy to help.
+Neither is quite vertical and they are metal ladders with thick, square edged footholds and comfortable handholds.
+While they’re not particularly physically challenging, they can constitute a slight mental challenge to some – but one that is worthwhile for the incredible views from the top of the escarpment.
+The guides are extremely experienced in taking our groups up and down these ladders and are always happy to help.

 Legal note: All group members joining this tour will be asked to sign an indemnity form at the start of the holiday.
 This indemnity form is a requirement of the South African Tourism Service Association, of which our local supplier is a member.
 As a client of Exodus Travels Ltd, your rights under the Package Travel Regulations (1992) are unaffected, and Exodus remains liable for the actions of our sub-contractors.